altocodenl/TODIS/readme.md

 Interestingly enough, if tests are enumerations of calls and their corresponding responses, tests can therefore be seen as enumerations over interfaces.
 In other words, a good test suite is a thorough enumeration of an interface.
 It is also intriguing enough to think that an inductive proof could verify the correctness of an interface.

+Perhaps, we could even consider an interface to be a specification.

 If physical manufacturing, which deals with materials with far greater imperfections and cost than digital data, is able to achieve incredibly low rates of error (errors are usually measured per million parts), we should be able to do even better than that when building and implementing DIS.
 Using the methods of physical manufacturing to achieve the same results should be, in principle, at least worth a good try.

 ## On the "bounciness" of a system